Seasons in the sunset - A seventy (+3) year old looks ahead and back

 “Wanna dance?”
 I said.

 The next song began, “You made me love you.”
 Why did she play that?
 We danced without talking.
 When we walked back to our table I fretted about passing Joe Sullivan.
-Should I look up?
+Should I look at him?
 Say hello?

 But his stool was empty.
 He was gone.

-We sat at our table, both quiet.
+We sat at our table, both of us quiet.
 Finally I said, “So ...”

 “What?”
 Barbara said.